yaronf/I-D/STAR-Request/draft-sheffer-acme-star-delegation.md

 This document is a companion document to {{I-D.ietf-acme-star}}.
 To avoid duplication, we give here a bare-bones description of the motivation for this solution.
 For more details and further use cases, please refer to the introductory sections of {{I-D.ietf-acme-star}}.

-An Identifier Owner (IdO), that we can associate in the primary use case to a content provider (referred as well as Domain Name Owner, DNO), has agreements in place with one or more NDC (Name Delegation Consumer) to use and attest its identity.
+An Identifier Owner (IdO), that we can associate in the primary use case to a content provider (also referred to as Domain Name Owner, DNO), has agreements in place with one or more NDC (Name Delegation Consumer) to use and attest its identity.
 In the primary use case, we consider a CDN provider contracted to serve the IdO content over HTTPS.
 The CDN terminates the HTTPS connection at one of its edge cache servers and needs to present its clients (browsers, mobile apps, set-top-boxes) a certificate whose name matches the authority of the URL that is requested, i.e., that of the IdO.
 Understandably, most IdOs balk at sharing their long-term private keys with another organization and, equally, delegates would rather not have to handle other parties' long-term secrets.

-This document describes a profile of the ACME protocol that allows the NDC to request the IdO, acting as a profiled ACME server, a certificate for a delegated identity - i.e., one belonging to the IdO.
+This document describes a profile of the ACME protocol {{I-D.ietf-acme-acme}} that allows the NDC to request the IdO, acting as a profiled ACME server, a certificate for a delegated identity - i.e., one belonging to the IdO.
 The IdO then uses the ACME protocol (with the extensions described in {{I-D.ietf-acme-star}}) to request issuance of a STAR certificate for the same delegated identity.
-The generated short-term certificate is automatically renewed by the ACME Certification Authority (CA) {{I-D.ietf-acme-acme}}, routinely fetched by the NDC and used to terminate HTTPS connections in lieu of the IdO.
+The generated short-term certificate is automatically renewed by the ACME Certification Authority (CA), routinely fetched by the NDC and used to terminate HTTPS connections in lieu of the IdO.
 The IdO can end the delegation at any time by simply instructing the CA to stop the automatic renewal and letting the certificate expire shortly thereafter.

-In case the delegated identity is a domain name, this document also provides a way for the NDC to inform the IdO about the CNAME mappings that need to be installed in the IdO's DNS to enable the aliasing of the delegated name, thus allowing the complete name delegation workflow to be handled using a single interface.
+In case the delegated identity is a domain name, this document also provides a way for the NDC to inform the IdO about the CNAME mappings that need to be installed in the IdO's DNS zone to enable the aliasing of the delegated name, thus allowing the complete name delegation workflow to be handled using a single interface.

 ## Terminology